17M Propagation Group Roundtable

 When new check-ins arrive, typically the control operator will try and pick them up right away and then return to the list to get back in order.
 Before you key the mic, wait just a couple of seconds to see if a new station checks in so the control operator can pick them up.
 Pausing between transmissions is also a courtesy to those stations that may have to listen via SDRs that can have several seconds of latency.

-After 1200 Eastern Time please follow the following guidelines, keeping transmissions short and to the point.
+After the Roundtable begins, please follow the following guidelines, keeping transmissions short and to the point.
 As the Group list grows we want to keep things moving so wait times between transmissions are not too long.

 1. Report signal strengths only for stations copied directly on your receivers.
 Avoid repeating signal reports unless there is a substantial change (i.e. loss of signal, several S units, etc.).